-The U.S. Department of Justice is close to a settlement with three of the world’s biggest publishers on e-book price contracts with Apple Inc. (AAPL), said three people with knowledge of the situation.
+The U.S. Department of Justice is close to a settlement with three of the world’s biggest publishers on e-book price contracts with Apple Inc. (AAPL:US), said three people with knowledge of the situation.

 The situation may change, the people said.
 Justice officials may delay a settlement until an agreement is reached with publishers that also include Pearson Plc (PSON)’s Penguin Group and Macmillan, owned by Verlagsgruppe Georg von Holtzbrinck GmbH, they said.